Demi Moore: Status and persona

 Moore has been included in a number of magazine lists of the world's most beautiful women.
 In 1996, she was selected as one of People magazine's 50 Most Beautiful People.
-In 1999, she was a guest editor for the November issue of Marie Claire, and was ranked eighth on Forbes' list of Top 20 Actresses, based on three separate lists of box office receipts.
+In 1999, she was a guest editor for the November issue of Marie Claire, and was ranked eighth on Forbes list of Top 20 Actresses, based on three separate lists of box office receipts.
 In 2004, People ranked her ninth on their list of All-Time Most Beautiful Women.
-In 2006, she was voted seventh on Life & Styles Best Dressed Female poll.
+In 2006, she was voted seventh on Life & Style's Best Dressed Female poll.
 In December 2019, The Wall Street Journal listed a cover story about Moore as one of their most-read stories in the year.
-In 2025, she was placed at number one on People's annual list of 100 Most Beautiful People, and was one of Time magazine's The 100 Most Influential People of 2025.
+In 2025, she was placed at number one on Peoples annual list of 100 Most Beautiful People, and was one of Time magazine's The 100 Most Influential People of 2025.

-Moore has 4.5 million followers on Twitter, as of January 2020.
-She uses Twitter as a platform to raise awareness of sexual trafficking and slavery.
-"She is practicing what she preaches: More than half of her posts are on the subject, directing followers where to get involved," Harper's Bazaar reported in August 2010.
-Moore remarked: "I like to connect to people in the virtual world[…] exchanging thoughts and ideas, when in the physical world we might never have the opportunity to cross paths."
+Moore has 4.66 million followers on Twitter, as of March 2020.
+She uses Twitter as a platform to raise awareness of sex trafficking and slavery.
+"She is practicing what she preaches: More than half of her posts are on the subject, directing followers where to get involved", Harper's Bazaar reported in August 2010.
+Moore remarked: "I like to connect to people in the virtual world [...] exchanging thoughts and ideas, when in the physical world we might never have the opportunity to cross paths."
 As of March 2024, Moore has 6.1 million Instagram followers.

 Moore has graced the cover of numerous international fashion magazines, including W, Vanity Fair, Interview, Rolling Stone, Glamour, InStyle, Time and Vogue.
 She posed nude on the October 2019 cover of Harper's Bazaar.
 As of 2024, she has appeared on magazine covers every year since 1980.
 Moore has appeared in television commercials for Keds, Oscar Mayer, Diet Coke, Lux, Jog Mate, and Seibu Department Stores, and print ads for Versace and Ann Taylor.
+She became a global brand ambassador for Kérastasein 2026.